meschedl/DiNV-Dv1-Genome-Integration/Data_QC/copy-data-and-fastp.md

 - Also want to change the DiNV header sequence
 `nano GCF_004132165.1_ASM413216v1_genomic.fna`
 Add in DiNV so that it reads `DiNV NC_040699.1 Drosophila innubila nudivirus isolate DiNV_CH01M, complete genome`
 - There is also a file unplaced.scaf.fna that I don't know what to do with.
 It is from the _D. virilis_ genome.
 When you look at it, it is a bunch of repeats of Ts and Gs, with a few As and no Cs.
-So for right now I'm not going to use it?
+It has unplaced as it's first word, so I'll keep that

 **Step 2: Fastp Sequence Quality Checks**
 - [Fastp](https://github.com/OpenGene/fastp) is a program that will give you various quality metrics on sequence data, and also allow you to do trimming etc. on the sequences